 - I. Introductions: Deborah Scharven, Accessibility Compliance Manager facilitated meeting.
 City staff included Olivia Gaitan, Christine Zuniga (available for Spanish translations) from the Disability Access Office and James Mendoza from the Office of Emergency Management.
+Rachel Cywinski from the City's Disability Access Advisory Committee was present.
 ASL Interpreters were provided by Deaf Interpreter Services.
-There were a total of fifteen (15) citizens who participated in the community meeting. - II.
+There were a total of seven (7) citizens who participated in the community meeting. - II.
 Presentation: Deborah Scharven explained that the purpose of the community meetings is to obtain community feedback to help develop the City's Emergency Plan for People with Disabilities.
 A tentative time line for the plan development was provided: - Phase 1- Community Engagement: February-April - Phase 2- Draft and Community Input: May-Aug. - Phase 3- Second Draft and Community Review: September-October - Phase 4- Final Draft and Community Review: November - Phase 5- Emergency Plan Released: December 15, 2018 - III.
 Discussion Topics: The attendees were broken up into small groups to discuss each topic then share their findings with the larger group.
 Issues/concerns/questions and recommendations are listed with the individual topics.
 1. Notifications and Alerts - Marketing of Alert SA, attendees either did not know about the program or did not know how to use the technology to follow through on self-registry.
 The program covers a tri-county area, Bexar, Comal and Guadalupe.